flutter/packages/packages/animations/README.md

 ## Material motion for Flutter

-This package contains a set of transition patterns that help users understand and navigate an app.
+Material motion is a set of transition patterns that help users understand and navigate an app.

-### Available transitions

 Currently, the following transition patterns are available in this library:

 1. [Container transform](#container-transform)
 2. [Shared axis](#shared-axis)
 3. [Fade through](#fade-through)
 4. [Fade](#fade)

-#### Container transform
+### Container transform

 The **container transform** pattern is designed for transitions between UI elements that include a container.
 This pattern creates a visible connection between two UI elements.